mack/dalhousie-schedule-builder/README.md

-Check out the live website at http://dalschedulebuilder.com
+Check out the live website, we have mobile support (well... kinda), at http://dalschedulebuilder.com

 # DalhousieScheduleBuilder [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 Dal Schedule Builder is a web app built for Dalhousie students registering for classes.
 As a student myself, registering for classes was a pain, I'd hand draw a table and fill in classes.
 When I came upon a conflict, I would need to erase the classes from my table.
 This, as well as  having to record all current CRN's, left me with a messy page.
 Hopefully this helps some people.